PhilSorgenfrei/ML_models/README.md

 # tensorflow_notes

+## Content of this repository

 This repository contains tensorflow models I have written as part of my own education on the subject of machine learning.
 I am using jupyter notebooks and have tried to make them quite verbose to explain each step in a way that does not assume deep expertise of the subject itself or its implementation.
 I am not trying to maximize performance of the models, but rather use small datasets and little hyperparameter tuning just for the proof of concept and fast iterations.

-My hope is that somebody might find some of the content useful to progress on their own journey in machine learning.
+My hope is that somebody might find some of the content useful to progress on their own journey in machine learning

+#### TB_Xray_02
+This notebook attempts detection of TB on X-ray images using various image transformations as well as incorporating a pre-trained image classifier through the tensorflow hub functionality

+#### hand_written_digts
+This notebook incorporates my notes on the classical hand-written digits classification problem

+#### Feature_engineering_01/02
+These notebookes capture my notes on feature engineering based on the "google cloud - feature engineering" course on coursera and a housing price dataset.
+It focuses on tensorflow functionalities that aid in feature engineering and also covers some basic concepts, such as feature crosses, and embeddings

+## A brief guide to learners

 Since this repositiory does not cover much of the underlying theory of machine learning, I am also working on some notebooks that cover topics such as activation functions, loss functions, or parameter initialization: https://github.com/PhilSorgenfrei/ML_notes